weblineindia/Vue-QRCode-Generator/README.md

 -----

-## Online Demo of VueJS QRCode Generator
+## Collection of Components

-We have also hosted this code on our website for a quick DEMO.
-Please click here for the demo of [VueJS QRCode Generator](https://www.weblineindia.com/software-development-resources.html) online.
+We have built many other components and free resources for software development in various programming languages.
+Kindly click here to view our [Free Resources for Software Development](https://www.weblineindia.com/software-development-resources.html).

 ------